 Create A Hashtag Swipe File

 First of all, start a hashtag swipe file so that you can start collecting hashtags.
 This will make your life easier.
 You can start your file in Notes, Evernote, Google Doc, etc. Use a file you can access from your phone and desktop.
 I highly recommend you create categories to make life easier when looking for tags.
-You can grab a file with 100+ hashtags to get you started!
+You can grab a file with 100+ hashtags (and 50 prompts) to get you started!

 Hack: Set-up keyboard shortcuts to store groups of hashtags for quick on the go access.